Who doesn’t want a little privacy now and then? It seems like every time you turn around, there’s another subdivision popping up in your backyard.

 Most of these trees and shrubs can provide a bit of shade after a few years, but for that privacy screen you want a plant that has some width coverage as well.
 You don’t want to have to trial a plant for years to see if it’s the one you want.

-If you’re looking for a way to create an awesome living privacy hedge, check out this list of evergreen shrubs and trees that make for a great privacy fence as they grow to maturity!
+If you’re looking for a way to create an awesome living privacy fence, check out this list of evergreen shrubs and trees that make for a great privacy fence as they grow to maturity!

 The Italian Cypress’ elegant shape and appearance is always an eye catcher.
 It will fit in narrow spots in your yard due to its size.
 Plant these elegant trees along your property line to create a beautiful natural border.
 Italian Cypress bring a Mediterranean feel to your landscape!